Skip to main content

 Be aware of the following important deadlines:

-I was not admitted into my first choice major which is capped.
-Is it possible for me to switch into a capped major?
+I was not admitted into my first choice major which is selective.
+Is it possible for me to switch into a selective major?

-Every capped major has its own admissions requirements, so it is important to contact the major department or program directly to ask about the application process.
-We recommend exploring alternative majors since admission into a capped major is not guaranteed.
+Every selective major has its own admissions requirements, so it is important to contact the major department or program directly to ask about the application process.
+We recommend exploring alternative majors since admission into a selective major is not guaranteed.

 How do I declare a double major?

 If you are interested in declaring a double major, we encourage you to review How to Declare a Double Major at UC San Diego.
-Note: if the second major is capped, you will need to be admitted into the capped major before submitting a double major petition.
+Note: if the second major is selective, you will need to be admitted into the selective major before submitting a double major petition.

 How do I declare a minor?